 - The insurance company will then have 21 days to review the claim and decide whether to accept or reject it.
 However, the employer may have another 60 days after that to reject the claim if there is “newly discovered evidence.”

 Keep in mind that the nature of your injury plays an important role in the length of time to settle your workers’ compensation case.
 Simple injuries will require less time compared to a catastrophic job accident that may stretch out over the course of many weeks or even months.
 If the insurance company is taking more than three weeks to decide whether to accept or reject your claim, then you may choose to hire a lawyer.
-At Ramos Law Firm, workers’ compensation is our specialty, and we can advise you on the next steps in seeking appropriate payment for your injury.
+At Ramos & Law, workers’ compensation is our specialty, and we can advise you on the next steps in seeking appropriate payment for your injury.